rietho/blogdown_website/content/blog/2021-12-26-about-the-gap-the-mind-blog/index.md

 ## Where we might wanna <i>gap the mind</i>

-Now that you all know why I named this blog *Gap the Mind*, I wanna shed some light on how the name relates to the topics I wanna blog about.
+Now that you know why I named this blog *Gap the Mind*, I wanna shed some light on how the name relates to the topics I wanna blog about.

 ### Data Analytics

 Let's say we have data on songs.
 That might include information like the name of the song, artist, genre, length or how many people listened to the song.
 When analysing such data we typically want some sort of summary to give us insights.

-* For example we could look at average daily number of people listening to a song.
+* For example we could look at the average daily number of people listening to a song.
 * Or we could cluster the songs into groups of similar songs.
 * We could also build a model telling us for a new person which songs they might like most.

 All these cases give us a certain summary of the data revealing some insight.
 And in all these cases there are many gaps.
 For example there is a gap between the average daily number of people listening to a song and how many people actually listened to a specific song.
 Or there's a gap between what a model says a new person might like and what they'll actually like.
-Often these gaps are quantified for example by variation, but even then there's a gap between how we quantify the gap and the actual gap.
+Often these gaps are quantified, for example, by variation, but even then there's a gap between how we quantify the gap and the actual gap.

 So, we wanna be mindful of these gaps.
 That is important to not draw any wrong conclusions.
 When the daily average number of listeners is a 100, we could expect for a new song on average 100 listeners per day.
 But we wanna be mindful that the actual number of listeners might be lower or higher.